-The new state-of-art Russian combat helicopter designed as Kamov Ka-52 Alligator is a next-generation reconnaissance and combat helicopter.
-It is designed to destroy tanks, armored and non-armored ground targets, and enemy troops and helicopters both on the front line and in tactical reserves.
+The new state-of-art Russian combat helicopter designed as Kamov Ka-52 Alligator is a next-generation reconnaissance and combat helicopter, now battle-proven and combat-ready.
+It is primarily designed to destroy tanks, armored and non-armored ground targets, and enemy troops and helicopters both on the front line and in tactical reserves.

-The helicopter can operate around the clock and in all weathers.
-The Ka-52 Alligator can provide target acquisition and designation for helicopter teams and ground troop command and control centers.
+The helicopter can operate around the clock and in all weather.
+The Kamov Ka-52 Alligator can provide target acquisition and designation for helicopter teams and ground troop command and control centers.
 It can also provide fire support for troop landings, fly routine patrols and escort military convoys.

 History and development